Tommy Paul (tennis): 2025: Major quarterfinals, World No. 8

 In the Sunshine Double, he made the fourth round in Indian Wells and the third round in Miami.

-Paul started his clay court season as the top seed in the 2025 U.S. Men's Clay Court Championships.

-Paul ended up losing to Jenson Brooksby in the semifinals of the tournament.
+Paul started his clay court season as the top seed in the 2025 U.S. Men's Clay Court Championships and ended in the semifinals of the tournament, where he lost to Jenson Brooksby.

-In the Madrid Open, Paul defeated João Fonseca in straights and Karen Khachanov in 3 sets.
-He would eventually lose to Jack Draper in the round of 16.
-In the Italian Open, he defeated Robert Bautista Agut, 19th seed Tomáš Macháč, 7th seed Alex de Minaur, and 30th seed Hubert Hurkacz on route to a second straight semifinal in Rome.
-That was the first time in his career he beat Alex de Minaur.
-He was the first American man to make back-to-back Rome semifinals since Pete Sampras did in 93–94.
-Paul would lose to Jannik Sinner in the semifinals.
+In Madrid, Paul defeated João Fonseca in straights sets and Karen Khachanov, but lost to Jack Draper in the last 16.

+At the Italian Open, he defeated Roberto Bautista Agut, 19th seed Tomáš Macháč, seventh seed Alex de Minaur, and 30th seed Hubert Hurkacz en route to a second straight semifinal in Rome.
+He was the first American man to make back-to-back Rome semifinals since Pete Sampras did it in 1993 and 1994.
+Paul eventually lost to Jannik Sinner in the semifinals.

-Paul then became the first American man in 23 years to reach the quarterfinals of the French Open, losing to Carlos Alcaraz in three sets.
-As a result, he reached a new career high of world No. 8.
+Paul reached the quarterfinals of the 2025 French Open for the first time.
+He became one of two Americans, with Frances Tiafoe, to reach that stage at Roland Garros in 22 years, since Andre Agassi in 2003.
+As a result, he reached a new career high of world No. 8 on 9 June 2025.
+He also matched American players like Sampras, McEnroe and Connors, after unlocking his Grand Slam surface quarterfinal achievement, as he managed to reach the last eight on grass, hardcourts and clay (with a semifinal at the Australian Open in 2023 and the quarterfinals at Wimbledon in 2024).
+He became the second-oldest American man in the Open Era to reach a maiden quarterfinal at Roland Garros (after Frank Froehling at 29 years and two days in 1971).

+2026: First ATP clay court title

+At the 2026 U.S. Men's Clay Court Championships Paul defeated Román Andrés Burruchaga in the final, 6–1, 3–6, 7–5 to win his first ATP title on clay.
+He saved three championship points en route to his fifth overall title.

+At the ATP 500 2026 Hamburg Open Paul reached the quarterfinals, defeating Tomas Martin Etcheverry 6–7(5), 7–6(5), 7–6(7), saving this time seven match points, in a three-tiebreak match that went over two days.
+Next he defeated home favorite Daniel Altmaier and third seed Alex de Minaur to reach his second final of the season and the second of his career on clay where he lost to Ignacio Buse.

 Playing style

-Paul possesses a strong attacking forehand and solid footwork along the baseline and speed coming into net, attributes that have allowed him success on clay surfaces.
+Paul possesses a strong attacking forehand and solid footwork along the baseline and speed coming into net, attributes that have allowed him success on fast surfaces.

-Paul is currently coached by Brad Stine since 2020.
+Paul has been coached by Brad Stine since 2020.

 Paul is known to spend the time between points spinning his racquet on his fingers and flipping it in the air.

 Personal life

 Paul has been in a relationship with influencer Paige Lorenze since 2022.
 The couple announced their engagement in July 2025.
+They married in July 2026.

 He has brand sponsorships with New Balance, Celsius, WatchBox, Motorola, De Bethune, and Yonex Tennis.